-Three cases out of Utah, Oklahoma and Virginia have already been argued before federal appeals courts.
+Five cases out of Utah, Oklahoma, Virginia, Indiana and Wisconsin have already been decided by federal appeals courts.
 The Tenth Circuit ruled in the Utah and Oklahoma cases that bans on marriage equality are unconstitutional, and the Fourth Circuit ruled the same way in the Virginia case.
-Two states – Oregon and Pennsylvania – declined to appeal federal court rulings that struck down their marriage bans as unconstitutional, making them the 18th and 19th states with marriage equality.
+And the Seventh Circuit struck down Indiana and Wisconsin's marriage bans.
+Two states – Oregon and Pennsylvania – declined to appeal federal district court rulings that struck down their marriage bans as unconstitutional, making them the 18th and 19th states with marriage equality.
 In total, 33 states either have marriage equality or have seen state marriage bans struck down as unconstitutional in court.

 Same-sex couples can legally marry in 19 states and the District of Columbia, while 31 states have a law or constitutional amendment restricting marriage to the union of one man and one woman.
 Presently there are marriage cases in state and/or federal courts in 30 of the 31 states that ban marriage equality.

 So far five federal appeals courts are presiding over marriage equality cases over the coming weeks and months.

 Cases already decided by federal appeals courts and appealed to the Supreme Court of the United States:

 - Bostic v.
 Rainey, Virginia [Fourth Circuit ruled marriage ban unconstitutional]